 The Workforce Innovation and Opportunity Act (WIOA) Youth Program offers assistance to support youth to obtain their high school diploma or equivalency, attend postsecondary training (2 years or less), access work-based learning opportunities, and encourage youth through their education by offering case management and supportive services.

 Services provided are based on individual need and availability of funding.

 How to Apply

-To complete an initial screening to determine if you are eligible for this program, please email, call 720.523.6898 to speak with a case manager for more information, or fill out a Youth Referral Form and return it to the Adams County Workforce and Business Center by mail, email, fax, or in person.
+To complete an initial screening to determine if you are eligible for this program, please email [email protected], call 720.523.6898 to speak with a case manager for more information.

-If eligible, you will complete an enrollment and provide eligibility documentation and get assigned a case manager who will assist with your career and education plans and provide services.
-If deemed ineligible, we will refer you to other programs and services. "
+If eligible, you will complete an enrollment, provide eligibility documentation and get assigned a case manager who will assist with your career and education plans as well as provide services.
+If deemed ineligible, we will refer you to other programs and services.